tazjin/depot/README.markdown

 distribution.
 Basically you need to know Common Lisp (in which case you'll know how to get the backend running) and have `elm-reactor` installed to run the development version of the frontend application.

+Gemma is configured via a configuration file that should be located either at `/etc/gemma/config.lisp` or at a custom location specified via the environment variable `GEMMA_CONFIG`.
+Have a look at the `config.lisp` file in the repository root for an example.

 [wrote an article]: http://www.harpersbazaar.com/culture/features/a12063822/emotional-labor-gender-equality/